swainechen/chenlab-training/websites/gis-aws/content/12-CreateS3ShareData/02-CreateBucket.md

 Scroll down.

-Under the **Tags(0)-optional** section provide a Key-Value for the Tag, e.g. Key="Bucket" Value=[firstname+initials-S3], leave the rest of the configuration options with default values, and scroll down.
+Under the **Tags** section provide a Key-Value for the Tag, e.g. Key="Bucket", Value=[firstname+initials-S3], leave the rest of the configuration options with default values, and scroll down.

 ![AWS Management Console](/images/hpc-aws-parallelcluster-workshop/S3/S3CreateBucket3.png)

-Next click **Create bucket**
+Next click **Create bucket**.

-The Bucket will now be created.
+The bucket will now be created.

-5. On the list of buckets, scroll and verify that your new bucket has been created.
-Selecting the bucket will also display the bucket properties, permissions & management configurations.
+5. On the list of buckets, verify that your new bucket has been created.

 ![AWS Management Console](/images/hpc-aws-parallelcluster-workshop/S3/S3SelectBucket.png)